EastonThewes/taren/Campaigns/Campaign 1/Session Notes/001_20251209 - The First Meeting.md

 ## Session Summary
 ---
 > [!tldr] [[001_20251209 - The First Meeting]]
-> The party meets up for the first time at The Valley's Rest Tavern and Inn when a distressed Ethel Baine
+> The party meets up for the first time at The Valley's Rest Tavern and Inn when a distressed Ethel Baines bursts through the door claiming that her son, Tomas, had went into the dangerous dungeon, The Mountains Spite.
+> The party joins together for their own reasons to help out, and leaves the tavern heading towards the dungeon.
+After some struggling to make it to the dungeon, they venture into the mouth of the cave, breaking through the boards blocking the entrance of the dungeon and entering inside.
+> There they defeated an animated statue, solved a riddle, discovered a partially destroyed book titled 'Experiments', and visited three sarcophagi.
+They made their way down the final corridor when a strong force blasted down the halls, and when they made their way into the altar room, they found Tomas lying on the ground beside a burnt tome.
+They

 ## Housekeeping
 ---